 Let’s say, one day, you decide to bring this cute little puppy or maybe a grown-up dog from the shelter as soon as it melts your heart.
-Now that you found the pup a new home, the real challenge begins – getting it to adapt to its new family.
+Now that you have found the pup a new home, the real challenge begins – getting it to adapt to its new family.
+I am going to share some excellent tips for adopting a shelter dog for you today; keep reading.

 Shelter dogs often take a long time to transition into their new home and may even have separation anxiety.
 As a result, you might see them behaving oddly in the initial few weeks.